Little Bit Recipes

 Variations

-Here are some easy ways to customize your hot chocolate:
+Here are a few ways to change the flavor and richness of your hot chocolate:

-• Make it extra chocolatey: Use dark chocolate chips or a drizzle of chocolate syrup for an even richer flavor.
+• Make it richer: Use dark chocolate chips instead of regular chocolate or add a drizzle of chocolate syrup for a deeper chocolate flavor and thicker texture.

 A yellow floral mug filled with hot chocolate topped with whipped cream and chocolate shavings.Pin